douglasbouchet/ML_on_blockchain/README.md

 ## Payment of the workers

+As workers send all their weigths, we can up to a certain probability **[1]** decide if a worker did send a correct weight.
+Ideally we would like to pay workers such that in expectation, good workers get rewarded the correct amount spent for their computations (+ benefits).
+One drawback would be that expectation of earning for evil workers - ressources spent would be > 0 (TODO verify with computations).
+As the point of people joining learning process would be that expected earning - ressources spent is greater than 0, we decide to adjust paiement value according to **[1]**.
+Server will be spending more money, but workers will have reason to join

 ## The smart contracts

 We will describe the smart contracts structure induced by previous parts

 ### Deploy Jobs

+For the moment, only one job is deployed at the time.
+We will see if depending on the number of worker this strategy don't lost too much time.

 ### Job